Robs0412/radiosonde_flight_visualization/README.md

 ### Version:

 20220302:
-Initial version
+- Initial version

 202304xx:
-Added ozone O3 evaluation
+- Added ozone O3 evaluation
-More robust string parsing (gran values from 'comment' column) Added charts 'value vs. altitude', which gives an idea about symetry in flight Clean-up in VBA code
+- More robust string parsing (grab values from 'comment' column)
+- Added charts 'value vs. altitude', which gives an idea about symetry in flight
+- Clean-up of VBA code

 ---

 ### Some improvements planned:

-- [ ] Add ozone O3 - focus so far was on standard radiosondes which don't measure ozone
-- [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison ('time since start' variable is already included for that)
+- [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison
+- [ ] Add a some statistical data of multiple flights